1jour1vin

 Nose

-Deep with aromas of black fruits and violet, and mineral notes (crushed stone, pencil lead)
+Deep, with aromas of black fruits and violets, and mineral notes (crushed stone, pencil lead)

 Serve